Lancaster City Museum: History

 The Old Town Hall building in which the museum is housed is recorded in the National Heritage List for England as a designated Grade II* listed building.
 It was designed by Major Thomas Jarrett and built between 1781 and 1783, with a cupola added in 1782 to a design by Thomas Harrison.
 It was extended in 1871 and 1886.
-In 1910, the functions of the Town Hall were transferred to a new building in nearby Dalton Square.
+In 1910 the functions of the Town Hall were transferred to a new building in nearby Dalton Square.
 The old Town Hall was converted into a museum in 1923.

 The building is a two-storey structure built from sandstone ashlar, fronted by a projecting tetrastyle Tuscan portico.
 The façade presents five bays with round-arched windows and, in the centre under the portico, a round-arched door at the top of a set of four steps.
 The cupola surmounting the building has a square base with a second octagonal stage on the side of which is a clock face.
 Above is a round drum surrounded by a rotunda of Ionic columns, capped by a dome.
+The hour-striking turret clock dates from 1851 and is still hand wound each week; its maker's plate reads 'Wm Poulton, Lancaster, 1851' and a separate plate records it as 'The Gift of Henry Gregson Esq, Mayor, 1851'.
 The ground floor was originally open and contained an arcade housing a market for grain and butter.
 The openings to the arcade were later filled with the current ground-floor windows.
 The building has served a number of purposes over the years; as well as housing Lancaster's Council Chamber and subsequently the City Museum, it also housed the town court (complete with lock-ups) and branches of Barclays Bank (until 1969) and the National Westminster Bank (until 1977).